fluffyponyy/mass-anna-dl/README.md

 # Mass Anna's Archive downloader

 Python tool for turning a list of work titles into downloads.

 Base Selenium code from https://github.com/Nquxii/anna-dl

 # Usage

+To get requirements:
+`pip install -r requirements.txt`

+then

 `python dl.py`

 ## Features

 - Automatically downloads titles in a .txt file into location of choice
 - Proceeds with other titles if one download fails
 - Configurations available in `config.json`: